Pieter-Dirk Uys was born in Cape Town in 1945 and has been in the theatre since the

 Oelofsen, follows the peripatetic Uys for most of 2015.
 Both DVDs, as well as a wide

-range of Pieter-Dirk Uys’s books, plays and other DVDs, are sold in Evita’s A and
+range of Pieter-Dirk Uys’s books, plays and other DVDs, can be purchased in Evita’s

 Evita se Perron, Pieter-Dirk Uys’s cabaret theatre and restaurant in Darling, where